Victoria Public Holidays

 Notes:

-1. Australia Day – Friday, 26 January 2024 Australia Day in Victoria is a day of national pride and celebration.
-Across the state, from Melbourne to the smallest towns, communities come together to celebrate Australia’s rich culture and history.
+Australia Day in Victoria is a day of national pride and celebration.
+Across the state, from Melbourne to the smallest towns, communities come together to celebrate Australia's rich culture and history.
 The day is filled with outdoor events, barbecues, concerts, and community festivals, showcasing the Australian spirit.
-It’s a time for reflection on the nation’s past, its achievements, and its aspirations, often marked by the display of the Australian flag and other national symbols.
+It's a time for reflection on the nation's past, its achievements, and its aspirations, often marked by the display of the Australian flag and other national symbols.

-2. Labour Day – Monday, 11 March 2024 Labour Day in Victoria commemorates the historic achievement of the eight-hour workday, a significant milestone in the Australian labour movement.
+Labour Day in Victoria commemorates the historic achievement of the eight-hour workday, a significant milestone in the Australian labour movement.
 This public holiday is a tribute to the contributions of workers to the nation.
 Victorians often celebrate the day with outdoor activities, community events, and parades, enjoying the last days of summer with family and friends in parks and beaches.

-3. Good Friday – Friday, 29 March 2024 Observed by many Christians in Victoria, Good Friday marks the crucifixion of Jesus Christ.
-It’s a day of solemn reflection and religious observances, with many attending church services.
+Observed by many Christians in Victoria, Good Friday marks the crucifixion of Jesus Christ.
+It's a day of solemn reflection and religious observances, with many attending church services.
 The day also kicks off the Easter long weekend, a time for family gatherings.
-In Melbourne, the Good Friday Appeal is a significant event, raising funds for the Royal Children’s Hospital through various community activities.
+In Melbourne, the Good Friday Appeal is a significant event, raising funds for the Royal Children's Hospital through various community activities.

-4. ANZAC Day – Thursday, 25 April 2024 ANZAC Day is a solemn day of remembrance in Victoria, honouring the Australian and New Zealand Army Corps’ first major military engagement during World War I. Dawn services, wreath-laying ceremonies, and commemorative marches are held throughout Victoria, including at the Shrine of Remembrance in Melbourne.
-It’s a day to pay respects to those who served and sacrificed in wars, conflicts, and peacekeeping operations.
+ANZAC Day is a solemn day of remembrance in Victoria, honouring the Australian and New Zealand Army Corps' first major military engagement during World War I. Dawn services, wreath-laying ceremonies, and commemorative marches are held throughout Victoria, including at the Shrine of Remembrance in Melbourne.
+It's a day to pay respects to those who served and sacrificed in wars, conflicts, and peacekeeping operations.

-5. Melbourne Cup – Tuesday, 5 November 2024 The Melbourne Cup, Australia’s most famous horse racing event, is a significant cultural occasion in Victoria.
+The Melbourne Cup, Australia's most famous horse racing event, is a significant cultural occasion in Victoria.
 Primarily celebrated in the Melbourne metropolitan area as a public holiday, the festivities extend throughout the state.
 The day is characterised by fashion, social gatherings, and the excitement of the race at Flemington Racecourse.
-It’s a day that captures the essence of Victoria’s sporting and cultural traditions, with parties and events held in various venues.
+It's a day that captures the essence of Victoria's sporting and cultural traditions, with parties and events held in various venues.

 **Melbourne Cup Day is not a public holiday in all areas.
 Some regions observe a different holiday for Melbourne Cup instead.
 Regional or non-metropolitan holidays are published throughout the year.
 Please check back at a later date for more details if your region is missing.